Postdoc: Molecular Biology/Genetics/Developmental Biology/Computational Biology

-Two postdoc positions available July 1 to study mechanisms of epigenome reprogramming in mammals at the National Institutes of Health, Bethesda, MD.
+A position is available to study the function of endogenous retroviruses and KRAB-Zinc finger proteins in mammalian development and evolution at the National Institutes of Health, Bethesda, MD.
 The Section on Mammalian Epigenome Reprogramming headed by Todd Macfarlan was established under the Earl Stadtman investigator program, designed to facilitate high risk-high impact science (http://irp.nih.gov/careers/careers-in-action/science-the-stadtman-way).
-The laboratory uses a multi-disciplinary approach combining molecular, biochemical, genetic, and cellular techniques to understand how epigenomes are modified during mouse development, with particular emphasis on the pre-implantation period and during development of the central nervous system.
-Current projects include exploring the context-dependent function of histone modifying enzymes during development and during differentiation of stem cells, studying the interplay of transcription factors and chromatin modifying enzymes during artificial reprogramming, and exploring the impact of endogenous retroviruses and their remnants on host genomes.
-Candidates will have access to multi-dimensional imaging core facilities, substantial mouse colony space, ample support for next generation sequencing applications (ChIP-Seq, RNA-Seq, etc.), and outstanding stipend support.
+The laboratory uses a multi-disciplinary approach combining molecular, biochemical, genetic, and computational approaches.
+Candidates will have access to outstanding core facilities, substantial mouse colony space, and outstanding stipend support.

 Send a coverletter with desired start date, a CV with bibliography, a brief description of research experience and interests, and the names of 3 references with contact information (including phone numbers) to email@example.com.